iprignano/tendina/README.md

 Tendina will hide your nested submenus and manage all interactions with a nice slideUp/Down effect.
 You can even call Tendina on dinamically added elements (nice to have when building a menu from a JSON tree)!

+I made this plugin just to handle menu interactions in a flexible way.
+As a result, Tendina comes with **no styles at all**.
+This means you don't need to override useless CSS classes, and you have total control on the styling of your menu.
 Additionally, Tendina will add a "selected" class to the currently open menu, so you can customize its looks as you want!

 Contributing
 ===